hasinishrak/COMP3040/index.md

 3rd year computer Science student at University of Manitoba.

-Interested in Software engineering, Statistic and Data Science.
+Interested in Software engineering, Statistics and Data Science.

 ​